Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 |-------------|-----------|
 | Meatlovers | 9 |
 | Vegetarian | 3 |

+#### Analysis of Pizza Deliveries by Type

+1. **Distribution of Pizza Types**:

+   - Meat Lovers pizza was the most frequently delivered, with a total of 9 orders fulfilled.
+   - Vegetarian pizza accounted for a smaller portion of deliveries, with 3 orders fulfilled.

 ### 5. How many Vegetarian and Meatlovers were ordered by each customer?